ATIFSHAH159/MyPortfolio-2025/README.md

 ## 🖼️ Screenshots

-Below are screenshots of key sections in the application:
+Below are screenshots of key sections in the application (Education appears after About):

 ![About](src/Assets/Screenshots/About.png)
 ![Education](src/Assets/Screenshots/Education.png)